Social Media Crisis Management 101 for Businesses

 What Is Crisis Management?

-It’s a typical day at work, everything is running smoothly, you’re checking off your tasks for the day like the boss social media manager you are, when suddenly crisis strikes.
-Campaigns and initiatives are thrown at the window and each and every employee’s sole focus now is surviving the crisis, protecting the brand, and making it out alive (and with a job).
+It’s a typical day at work; everything is running smoothly, and you’re checking off your tasks for the day like the boss social media manager you are when suddenly a crisis strikes.
+Campaigns and initiatives are thrown out the window, and each and every employee’s sole focus now is surviving the crisis, protecting the brand, and making it out alive (and with a job).
 Would your team have a crisis management plan and know what to do?

 social media crisis management guide

-Why is Social Media Crisis Management Important For Businesses?
+Why is Social Media for Crisis Management Important For Businesses?

 As a social media manager, you’re on the front lines of communication efforts with individual customers regularly.
 How you choose to manage communications in the midst of a social media crisis reflects upon the entire organization.